Martin Love: Cricket

 On Damien Martyn's return from injury, Love was dropped from the Test squad.

 On 24 February, Love announced he would retire at the end of the 2008–09 Australian cricket season to pursue a career in physiotherapy.
-He posted a sublime 219 not out in his last home match, followed by 104 not out in his last Sheffield Shield innings against Victoria at Junction Oval.
-This gave Love the rare distinction of scoring an unbeaten century in both his final Test and first class innings.
+He scored 219 not out in his last home match, followed by 104 not out in his last Sheffield Shield innings against Victoria at Junction Oval.
+This gave Love the distinction of scoring an unbeaten century in both his final Test and first class innings.